Baby Naming (Naamkaran) Ceremony – What It Is and How to Perform It?

 What Is Naamkaran?

 Naamkaran or naming ceremony is a Hindu tradition and is one of the most significant of the 16 Hindu ‘samskaras’ or rituals.
 ‘Naam’ means ‘name’, and ‘karan’ means ‘to create’, in Sanskrit.
-In some traditions, naamkaran ceremony is also called ‘palanarohan’, which means to put a child into the cradle.
+In some traditions, namkaran ceremony is also called ‘palanarohan’, which means to put a child into the cradle.
 In Sanskrit, ‘palana’ means ‘cradle’, and ‘arohan’ means ‘on board’.
 This function not only has a religious significance but also has legal and social importance.

 When and Why Is It Done?

 Traditionally, the naamkaran ceremony is held within a few weeks of the baby’s birth.
-Ideally, the naming ceremony is performed 11 days after birth, just before the ‘Sutika’ or ‘Shuddhikaran’ period, during which the mother and child are given intensive post-natal care.
+Ideally, the naming ceremony function is performed 11 days after birth, just before the ‘Sutika’ or ‘Shuddhikaran’ period, during which the mother and child are given intensive post-natal care.
 Therefore, the eleventh or twelfth day after birth is declared the most auspicious day for the ceremony.
 Nevertheless, the eleventh day is not mandatory, and the parents can choose any day based on their priest’s or an astrologer’s advice.
 Hence, the naamkaran ceremony may be scheduled anytime after the tenth day, and before the baby’s first birthday.
 The naamkaran ceremony is performed to give the newborn a name and an identity.
 The rituals conducted during the ceremony are to seek blessings for the newborn for his good health and a long and prosperous life ahead.
 His horoscope is also prepared on this day.

 Where and How Is Naamkaran Sanskar in Hindu Tradition Performed?